leikind/wice_grid/README.md

 WiceGrid is known to work with MySQL and Postgres.

-### Author
-* Yuri Leikind, yuri.leikind at gmail dot com

-### Examples

-This tutorial is accompanied by a sample application with WiceGrid examples which you can browse online: http://wicegrid.herokuapp.com, or just view the code: https://github.com/leikind/wice_grid_testbed.

-### Requirements and Rails versions
+## Requirements and Rails versions

 For rails 2 use version 0.6 in [the master branch](https://github.com/leikind/wice_grid/tree/master).
 That branch is hardly supported.